 “It’s your decision, sir, not Wimborne’s,” Nathan responded, shirking his responsibility by deferring to his superior.

-.
 “I don’t think that MacNeill will allow the Irish Volunteers to Rise under these circumstances,” the Chief Secretary stated emphatically.
-We will defer a decision on rounding up the militants until after the Easter weekend.
+"We will defer a decision on rounding up the militants until after the Easter weekend.
 Let your men attend the Grand National Fairyhouse Races on Monday as planned.
-It’s only a few miles south of you there if trouble brews.
+It’s only a few miles south of you if trouble brews.
 We will revisit this on Tuesday.”